gray-panda/grayrepo/2015_holidayhackchallenge/L4_Pwn_SG04/README.md

 This method do require you to have access to a public facing IP or Domain where you can setup a nc listener

-For me, my ASUS router has a free DDNS service which I could use to get a public facing Domain.
+For me, my router has a free DDNS service which I could use to get a public facing Domain.
 If anybody needs help on how to set this up, just pop me a message.